 Standing on special running-boards...
 Shadbolt became a reincarnation of his father working his way along the outside of trams.
 His position though was more unpredictable.
 There were no regular stops.
 The aim was to escort the Head of Government in profile in a steady sliding motion, the way a coin is passed before a sceptical crowd, yet rapid enough to foil a sniper on a rooftop aiming to intersect his hairline sights.

 Here and throughout, Bail shows gifts of description that stand equal to that of Bellow or Delillo, but not quite with the humanity of the former or the sustained pitch in tuning an idea to its story of the latter.
-In the end, Holden's Performance feels like one of the sexier sport cars being sold by McBee: you suspect something's going to go mysteriously wrong, no one will no how to fix it, and a thing of beauty will sit on the blocks awaiting a die-hard enthusiast with the patience to master it.
+In the end, Holden's Performance feels like one of the sexier sport cars being sold by McBee: you suspect something's going to go mysteriously wrong, no one will know how to fix it, and a thing of beauty will sit on the blocks awaiting a die-hard enthusiast with the patience to master it.

 And then there is Eucalyptus—a forest of language in which readers can become joyfully lost.
 Bail's only necessary novel, Eucalyptus is a wonder.
 It relates the story of Ellen, and her life in an encyclopedic landscape of eucalypts carefully cultivated by her father Holland on his outback ranch.
 The plants are stubbornly singular, thriving in strange soil, cultivated by intelligence and passion—and thus Eucalyptus is also the story of stories.
 Bail's ability to weave story within story, metaphor within metaphor, is displayed here with a mastery hinted at in his previous novels, but they contained nothing like this:

-What is frail falls away; stories that take root become like things, misshapen things with an illogical core, which pass through many hands without wearing out or falling to pieces, remaining in essence the same, adjusting here and there at the edges, nothing more, as families or forests reproduce ever-changing appearances of themselves; the geology of fable.
+What is frail falls away; stories that take root become like things, misshapen things with an illogical core, which pass through many hands without wearing out or falling to pieces, remaining in essence the same, adjusting here and there at the edges, nothing more, as families or forests reproduce ever changing appearances of themselves; the geology of fable.
 In Alexandria, eucalypts were grown in front of houses to ward off evil spirits, including fatal diseases.